Site icon Circuit Ideas for You

 Conclusion:

-This Infrared (IR) Sensor Alarm Circuit using TSOP1738 in monostable mode is turned ON using BC547 transistor.
+To conclude, the BC547 transistor turns ON this Infrared (IR) Sensor Alarm Circuit using TSOP1738 in monostable mode.

 References: